Bethnal Green tube station: Wartime disaster

+Legacy

 In 1975, the ITV network broadcast a dramatised television film about the disaster, It's A Lovely Day Tomorrow, directed and produced by John Goldschmidt, and with a script by Bernard Kops, who as a 16-year-old had witnessed the event.
 The film was short-listed for an International Emmy in the Fictional Entertainment category, but lost to The Naked Civil Servant.

-As part of "TUBE" Art Installation in November 2013, sound artist Kim Zip created an installation commemorating the disaster.
+As part of TUBE Art Installation in November 2013, sound artist Kim Zip created an installation commemorating the disaster.
 The work was backed by the Whitechapel Gallery and promoted as part of the organisation's "First Thursdays" initiative for popular art.
 "TUBE" exhibited over a period of four weeks in the belfry of Sir John Soane's St John on Bethnal Green Church.
 St John's overlooks the site of the tragedy and was commandeered as a temporary mortuary on the night of 3 March 1943.

 In April 2016, Dr Joan Martin, who was on duty as a junior casualty officer at the nearby Queen Elizabeth Hospital for Children and led the medical team dealing with the dead and wounded from the incident, told BBC Radio 4's Eddie Mair about her personal experiences on the evening of the disaster, and its long-term effects on her life.

+An oral history project involving interviews with the disaster survivors and relatives was completed by the University of East London in 1995 which resulted in a book, audio trail at the memorial site. touring exhibition and educational materials for school children.

 Director Steve McQueen's 2024 film Blitz was partly inspired by this event.

+The 2023 novel Nineteen Steps by Millie Bobby Brown recounts the events and aftermath of the disaster, based on the experiences of her family.